 Drug Possession for Sales & Drug Manufacturing

-They will arrest that person, threaten that person, tell them that they're looking at a lot of time in custody and try to get that person to give them information about other drug crimes that are taking place in the San Fernando Valley.
+California Health and Safety Code 11351 defines possession of a controlled substance with intent to sell.
+They will arrest that person, threaten that person, tell them that they're looking at a lot of time in custody, and try to get that person to give them information about other drug crimes that are taking place in the San Fernando Valley.

 Negotiation with Prosecutor and Law Enforcement

 It's interesting because, on the flip side of that, you have a scenario where the prosecutors in cases in the San Fernando Valley or Los Angeles aren't highly involved in cooperation agreements.

 It takes an act of Congress on a drug crime case to get the prosecutors to agree to give a person a better sentence if a person cooperates, or they'll dismiss the case.

 So, you have to get a letter from a Captain saying that the person cooperated and requesting that the prosecutors give credit for that cooperation.
 Then that letter goes to downtown Los Angeles, and they have a specific group of individuals who deal with cooperation cases, but it's scarce to see that.

 Whereas at the police level, they engage in many cooperation-type activities.
 They'll even grab somebody, and they won't prosecute that person if they cooperate.
 Sometimes, the police lie to people in these significant drug cases, tell them they're going to do something, and then they don't do it, and the person doesn't have any fallback to do anything about it.